 In 1946, the first full-time president, Randolph Lee Clark, M.D., took firm charge of the fledgling institution and lifted it to great heights in terms of successful operation and worldwide recognition.
 He served 32 years until retirement in 1978 and was followed by Charles A. LeMaistre, M.D., who continued the great work begun by Clark.
 LeMaistre’s retirement in 1996 after 18 years brought in the third full-time president, John Mendelsohn, M.D., who in every way lived up to the standards of excellence exhibited by his predecessors during his 15-year tenure.
-In 2011, Ronald DePinho, M.D., began the latest chapter in MD Anderson’s leadership story.
+Ronald DePinho, M.D., served as president from 2011 to 2017 and launched MD Anderson’s ambitious Moon Shots Program.

 It may truthfully be said that MD Anderson Cancer Center is as much a monument to Lee Clark and his successors, and to the thousands of physicians, scientists, nurses and others who dedicated themselves to this splendid institution, as it is to the memory of the man whose name it bears.